 Notes from the facilitator!

-• I'm so glad you're here.
-Hi, I’m neera/ dr. m!
-I’m a Somatic Experience Practitioner (SEP®) and contemplative practice facilitator, a chaplain, and a perimenopausal woman.
 I have over two decades of experience as an educator in the fields of neurodiversity, writing, gender & sexuality, social identities, interpersonal neurobiology, and somatic psychology.
 Additionally, I am a lover.
 Lover of life, my family, gardening, cooking/baking, ceramics, clay, and movement arts.

 I warmly welcome anyone navigating this profound phase of life to join us.
 Join me for a six-week somatic writing series on Living with Chronic Pain during Perimenopause.
 If you don’t live with chronic pain, but are exploring, entering, or are in the Perimenopausal stage, you are welcome.

-• My perimenopausal stage is extremely challenging yet enlightening, painful yet the pain has been my teacher, an experience of absence yet very profound presence.
+My perimenopausal stage is extremely challenging yet enlightening, painful yet the pain has been my teacher, an experience of absence yet very profound presence.

-• I live with chronic pain, fatigue, forgetfulness, and frozen shoulder to an extent that I often wake up at night crying in pain.
+I live with chronic pain, fatigue, forgetfulness, and frozen shoulder to an extent that I often wake up at night crying in pain.

-• The Hormone replacement therapy (HRT) is barely making a dent, and I'm wondering how I show up for myself and this weary world with my authentic presence and being supportive to all those around me.
+The Hormone replacement therapy (HRT) is barely making a dent, and I'm wondering how I show up for myself and this weary world with my authentic presence and being supportive to all those around me.

-As a lifelong student of body-based practices and a trained Somatic Experience Practitioner, I found that movement arts, writing while carrying my body, or embodied writing — also known as somatic writing — helped me ground myself and be present with what was in front of me, rather than looking away*.
+As a lifelong student of body-based practices and a trained Somatic Experience Practitioner, Indian classical dance, I found that movement arts, writing while carrying my body, or embodied writing — also known as somatic writing — helped me ground myself and be present with what was in front of me, rather than looking away*.

 Somatic practices have given me a sense of presence in my body, allowing me to witness and notice what is there—being seen by myself has been an empowering experience.
 This liberating experience offers new light to whatever is present in front of me.
 This is the art and science of cultivating S.L.O.W.
 Presence with attention, intention, and agency.

-• Staying with is a state of non-duality—a practice of non-separation.
+Staying with is a state of non-duality—a practice of non-separation.

-• Not looking away is a practice of inclusivity.
+Not looking away is a practice of inclusivity.

-• When one is in pain, very often we experience duality, trying to separate oneself from the pain, fixing it, getting rid of it, instead of bearing witness to the pain.
+When one is in pain, very often we experience duality, trying to separate oneself from the pain, fixing it, getting rid of it, instead of bearing witness to the pain.
 When we offer intentional attention, we include every part of us.
 When we are one with our body and mind, the roots of pain begin to heal.
 This, to me, is a laboratory action!